 1. Employee handbook introduction

-Your introduction can give the new hire a brief overview of what will be in the handbook and include a short welcome paragraph.
-Share your mission statement, your value statement, and a brief history of the company.
+Your introduction can give the new joiner a brief overview of what will be in the handbook and include a short welcome.
+Share your mission statement, value statement, and a brief history of the company.

 If you have a digital handbook, you can add a video to introduce the document.
-This way, your team members can put faces to names, and get a feel for the general atmosphere of the working environment.
-This helps engage team members—especially remote and hybrid colleagues who won’t physically immerse themselves in your company culture.
+Team members can put faces to names and get a feel for the general atmosphere of the working environment.
+This helps engage team members—especially remote and hybrid colleagues who won’t physically immerse themselves in your core company values.

 2. Employment essentials

-This is an in-depth, highly informative section that helps establish the basic definitions related to the company.
-It acts as a basic FAQ section for whenever a new or existing team member has a question.
+This is an in-depth, highly informative section that establishes the basic definitions related to the company.
+It acts as a basic FAQ section when a new or existing team member has a question.
+It can include:

 Employment contract terms

-Outline the basic terms and conditions of the employee contract.
-You can define the difference between your full-time and part-time employees, as well as other types of employment your company offers.
+Outline the basic terms and conditions of someone’s employment contract.
+You can define the difference between your full-time and part-time team members, as well as other types of employment your company offers.

 Attendance terms